Skip to content

 • On value change - sends data to ThingsBoard when the value changes;

-• On value change and report period - sends data to ThingsBoard when the value changes or after the report period;
+• On value change or report period - sends data to ThingsBoard when the value changes or after the report period;

 • On received - sends data to ThingsBoard after receiving data from the device (default strategy).